Feeding food waste to pigs and preventing disease

 If in doubt, treat food waste

-If you aren't sure what's in the food waste or whether it has been heat treated, you must treat it before feeding it to pigs.
+If you are not sure what's in food waste, or whether it has been heat-treated, you must treat it before feeding it to pigs.
 Alternatively, ask for a declaration from the supplier that the food waste: